A-level: ABB including a science subject (biology, human biology, chemistry, physics, maths or applied science)

 Find out more about Access to Leeds and alternative admissions.

-BBC and must still include a science subject to grade B.
+BBC and must still include a science subject (including maths) to grade B.

 BBBBBB at Higher level.
-Each of these options requires 1 science, from Biology, Human Biology, Chemistry or Physics.
+Each of these options requires 1 science, from biology, human biology, chemistry, physics or maths.

 Irish Highers (leaving certificate)

-Require a minimum of 6 subjects taken at Higher level (not ordinary IO) and must include English language and maths to meet University matriculation plus 2 sciences from biology, physics or chemistry, grades required are minimum BBBBBB.
+Require a minimum of 6 subjects taken at Higher level (not ordinary IO) and must include English language and maths to meet University matriculation plus 2 sciences from biology, physics, chemistry, maths, grades required are minimum BBBBBB.

 Three Merits (M2) in 3 Principal Subjects, one of which must be a science.